 - 5.1.
 It is recommended that the £100,000 assigned for the proposed EFDC projects be reallocated to support the fleet transition to EVs in 2022. - 5.2.
-These funds may also need to support EV charging infrastructure at operational bases, although 10 charging points are already being installed in St Johns Car Park, Colchester to serve this purpose for the East operational teams. - 5.3.
-Significant capital (for purchase) or revenue funds (for leasing) would need to be found elsewhere to support this transition were this not to be approved and this may still be a dependency subject to the availability of surplus funds in future years. - 5.4.
-Significant revenue savings on fuel and ongoing maintenance are possible and the potential impacts of this are being investigated to be able to report on in more detail.
+These funds may also need to support EV charging infrastructure at operational bases, although 10 charging points have been installed in St Johns Car Park, Colchester to serve this purpose for the East Operational teams. - 5.3.
+Significant capital (for purchase) or revenue funds (for leasing) would need to be found elsewhere to support this transition were this not to be approved and this may still be a requirement subject to the availability of surplus funds in future years. - 5.4.
+A number of the current NEPP fleet are at the end of their lease term in 2023 with the rest of the ageing fleet owned, so replacement vehicles would be required in any case within the next 12-18 months. - 5.5.
+Demonstration vehicles have been trialled by the NEPP teams to ensure suitability, leading to a refined specification this has resulted in the Renault Zoe/Renault Zoe Van being identified as the most suitable vehicle for our requirements based on the current vehicles available. - 5.6.
+A summary of the potential 'life-cost' savings based on the purchase of new electric versus Petrol/Diesel alternatives has been included in Appendix B. - 5.7.
+To maximise the benefit of the reduced fuel and maintenance costs that EVs offer, throughout the new Partnership contract, and considering the non-financial benefits that can also follow, it is prudent to progressively replace the fleet.